arkaitzgarro/elastic-apm-laravel/README.md

 ApmCollector::stopMeasure('my-custom-span');
 ```

-To record an additional span around your job execution, you may include the provided job middleware (Laravel 6+ only https://laravel.com/docs/6.x/queues#job-middleware):
+To record an additional span around your job execution, you may include the provided [job middleware](https://laravel.com/docs/6.x/queues#job-middleware):

 ```php
 public function middleware()